AIIan-Li/allankeyboard/README.md

 # Allan's keyboard
 ### About:
 A 75% keyboard with a custom case.
-All parts under $150 USD, uses screw in stabilisers and akko v3 yellow switches along with M3 heatset inserts and screws.
+All parts under $150 USD, uses screw in stabilisers, and has akko v3 yellow switches along with M3 heatset inserts and screws.
 I made this project to learn more about CAD and making hardware projects.
 I thought it would be a reasonable next step after a macropad (was way harder actually) however I got to challenge myself and learn new things.

 ### Case:

-The case was made in Fusion 360 and features a gap in the middle (R.I.P. sound but I wear headphones anyways) and an open honeycomb pattern on the base (even worse for sound !!!!!!)
+The case was made in Fusion 360 and is gasket mounted.
+8 screws to ensure the keyboard is secure when printing in two parts.

 ### Firmware: